wp-plugins/infolinks-officlial-plugin/readme.txt

 Tested up to: 4.1
 Stable tag: 3.1.3

-The Infolinks plugin enables WordPress Publishers to easily implement Infolinks’ suite of advanced advertising solutions and improve revenues from their sites
+The Infolinks plugin enables WordPress Publishers to easily improve revenue from their websites' unused ad space.

 == Description ==